Lexicon

 ORIGINAL

-Exit must be real—not nominal, not theoretical, but actually available at bearable cost.
-This requires portable credentials (your identity travels with you), interoperable protocols (your data can migrate), and reputation that transfers (your standing is not hostage to the platform you leave).
-Credible exit disciplines governance through the structural threat of departure: power that cannot trap cannot abuse without consequence.
-The feudal lord could exploit the serf because the serf could not leave; the platform can exploit the user when switching costs exceed the exploitation.
-Without credible exit, voice is supplication—you petition for mercy from those who have no reason to grant it.
-But exit without voice is mere abandonment—you leave without having contested, and your departure changes nothing for those who remain.
-Voice without exit is captivity—you complain to ears that need not listen.
+Exit must be real — not nominal, not theoretical, but actually available at bearable cost.
+This demands portable credentials (your identity travels with you), interoperable protocols (your data can migrate), and transferable reputation (your standing is not hostage to the platform you leave).
+Credible exit disciplines governance through the threat of departure: power that cannot trap cannot abuse without consequence.
+The feudal lord could exploit the serf because the serf could not leave; the platform exploits the user when switching costs exceed the exploitation.
+Without credible exit, voice is supplication.
+Exit without voice is mere abandonment — departure changes nothing for those who remain.
+Voice without exit is captivity.
 The combination constrains power: voice articulates grievance while exit makes the grievance consequential.
-This is Hirschman's framework operationalized for digital substrates: the Protocol Republic is the constitutional form in which both voice and exit remain meaningful.

 The Cryptographic Key